-You can perform standard table edits in the viewer.
+You can perform standard table edits in the spreadsheet.
 This example shows how to apply the same value to multiple cells.

 Replace a column of data with the same value.

-In the viewer tabular area, select row 1, column 2 of the table data.
+In the spreadsheet, select row 1, column 2 of the table data.

 Select the entire column by dragging down the column.

 Observe that the entire column of data is now

 In the spreadsheet, right-click the last row of the table and select Insert > Insert Row Below.